Know what to bring and what NOT to bring.

 What to bring in your hand luggage

-You should bring all your supporting documents in your hand luggage in case you are asked to produce them:
+You should bring all your supporting documents in your hand luggage or saved to your phone, tablet or laptop in case you are asked to produce them:

 - your University of York offer letter and/or UCAS confirmation slip